DataDog/hiring-engineers/answers.md

 Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

+At your bash console, type the api_key and the app_key, to get this values, please go again to your dashboard and click on the puzzle icon and this time click on API's.

+api_key=b2a249da9744daa8e0eceXXXXXXXXXXX
+app_key=c6a0500783dc98a1f24bde2d1e411fXXXXXXXXXX

+After defying your api and app key, proceed to copy and paste the following script, please be mindful to change the name of the custom metric to the apropiate name.

 ```
 curl  -X POST -H "Content-type: application/json" \
 -d '{